+Use a SRAM Lever Internals Assembly Tool to unthread the piston sleeve and coupler.
 Insert the SRAM Lever Internals Assembly Tool into the lever body and align the keyslot of the tool with the piston sleeve.
-Use the tool to unthread the sleeve, then remove the sleeve and coupler from the lever body.
+Use the tool to unthread the sleeve and remove the sleeve and coupler.

-If the piston sleeve and coupler become stuck in the lever body after unthreading the piston sleeve, use a pair of needle nose pliers to gently grip the piston sleeve and remove it from the lever body.
+If the piston sleeve and coupler are stuck in the lever body use needle nose pliers to gently remove.